 The basics of osteoarthritis

-Osteoarthritis, is the wear-and-tear form of arthritis, also called degenerative joint disease.
+Osteoarthritis, is the so-called wear-and-tear form of arthritis, also called degenerative joint disease.

 Osteoarthritis is the most common type of arthritis and is associated with a breakdown of cartilage in the joints and can occur in almost any joint in the body.
 It most commonly occurs in the weight bearing joints of the hips, knees and spine, but it can also affect the fingers, thumb, neck and large toe.
 It usually does not affect other joints unless previous injury or excessive stress is involved.